Aliases for GTF2B Gene

 GeneCards Summary for GTF2B Gene

 GTF2B (General Transcription Factor IIB) is a Protein Coding gene.
-Diseases associated with GTF2B include Herpes Simplex and Mental Retardation, Autosomal Dominant 13.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Spinocerebellar ataxia.
+Diseases associated with GTF2B include Herpes Simplex and Xeroderma Pigmentosum, Complementation Group B. Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and RNA Polymerase II Transcription Initiation And Promoter Clearance.
 Gene Ontology (GO) annotations related to this gene include transcription factor binding and thyroid hormone receptor binding.
 An important paralog of this gene is BRF1.

 UniProtKB/Swiss-Prot Summary for GTF2B Gene